Wax on or wax off?*

 I began White Cloud using Candelilla wax as it has a very similar chemical make up as beeswax.
 However this comes with its own issues.
 The wax is sourced from a shrub that is native to Mexico.
 Even though there are assurances that obtaining the wax does not adversely affect the growth of the shrub and that there are no human rights violations during the procurement process, it is not 100% guarateed.
 So, quite frankly, I've ditched it from the White Cloud formulas.

-I am now in the process of testing the viability of other waxes such as Rice Bran and Sunflower.
+I am now in the process of testing the viability of other waxes such as Rice Bran and Sunflower and looking at locally sourced Beeswax as this ensures the well being of the bees.
 I will keep you posted.

 *(I could not resist a reference to one of the best films from the 90’s, and who didn’t try and balance on one foot in a tiger pose on a sunset drenched beach?)